-Satisfactory payment arrangements include enrollment in an approved monthly payment plan or a pending approved loan/and or other financial aid.
+Satisfactory payment arrangements include enrollment in an approved monthly payment plan or a pending approved loan and/or other financial aid.
 (Note that Perkins loan recipients must sign promissory notes in the Student Administrative Services office.)

-Students with outstanding balances will not be allowed to register for a new term until all amounts from prior terms are paid or financing is arranged (i.e., approved student loans or other Financial Aid is pending).
+Students with outstanding balances will not be allowed to register for a new term until all amounts from prior terms are paid or financing is arranged.
 Any student with an outstanding balance will not have transcripts released until all past due amounts are paid.
-Students with outstanding balances from the past semester may have registered courses dropped in future terms at the discretion of the Student Administrative Services office.
+Students with outstanding balances from the past semester may have registered for courses dropped in future terms at the discretion of the Student Administrative Services office.